 The first Lecture Lunch on the theme of "Sheep to Shelf - a look at illuminated manuscripts with a focus on the Sherborne Missal" - took place on 21 January at the Langton Arms, Tarrant Monkton DT11 8 RX.
 See here for a report Dr Tim Connor spoke on "Dorset Church Architecture - mostly medieval" on 20 February.

-Spaces on church crawls and lectures are limited so please book in good time if you wish to join in on any of the events.
+When we get going again, please note that spaces on Church Crawls (and Lecture - Lunches in the winter) are limited so please book in good time if you wish to join in on any of the events.
 Contact Sue Smith on 01725 552225 or [email protected]

 Detail from a stained glass window depicting St Francis by Wippell & Co(1963) in St George, Fordington, Dorchester